AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/05_module.md

 common to put the *definition* directly in the header file.
 Now, if we just went ahead and did that, we'd have the same problem as in [the paragraph above](#Implementation-files-(cpp)).
-Recall the `inline` modifier, which makes it so that the function does not participate in linking, and won't appear in the final executable.
+Recall the `inline` modifier, which makes it so that the function won't appear in the final executable.
 This use case is perfect for `inline`.
 In fact, we don't even need an implementation file if all functions can be made inline.
 > See [example 3](./headers/example_3)